BA/MA Program in English

 Application is simple.
 English majors considering graduate studies in English may apply for the admission to the BA/MA program as early as the fall semester of their junior year.
 After talking with the graduate director, candidates write a letter of application and secure two brief recommendations from Department of English faculty with whom they have worked as majors.
 These materials go to the graduate director, who will respond before the April pre-registration period.
 Successful BA/MA students generally have a 3.5 average or better in their English courses.

-After acceptance, the student uses a special permission number to pre-register for ONE graduate course in fall semester of the senior year.
-This course is taken along with regular undergraduate courses and is billed at the undergraduate tuition rate.
+After acceptance, the student uses a special permission number to pre-register for up to 3 graduate courses, usually one course per semester.
+These courses are taken along with regular undergraduate courses and is billed at the undergraduate tuition rate.
 The credits are double counted (i.e., they count as part of the 120 credits required for the BA and also count as part of the 30 credits required for the MA).
 Following the same registration procedure, the student registers for ONE graduate course to be taken in the spring semester of the senior year.

 In the spring semester of the senior year, the student formally applies to the Graduate School, following all normal procedures.
 The requirement for the GRE is waived.
 The student is awarded the Baccalaureate degree.
 Having been formally admitted to the graduate school, the student may begin taking courses in either the summer or the fall after graduation.
 Upon entering graduate school, the student will have completed two of the courses required for the Master’s degree and will also have saved approximately $3200 in graduate tuition.

 To learn more about the program go to http://fas.camden.rutgers.edu/academics/departments-programs/dual-degree-programs or contact the graduate director, Dr. Carol Singley firstname.lastname@example.org